ErikSchierboom/requirejstutorial/README.md

 requirejs(['app']);
 ```

 The `'app'` module contains the actual application logic.
-You could define your application logic in the main file, but it is good practice to keep it out of your main file.
+You could define your application logic in the main file itself, but it is good practice to keep it out of your main file.

 The second function of the main file is to configure RequireJS.
 Configuring is done by passing the configuration options as an object parameter to `require.config`: